NoxMaw/JS_GiftShop/README.md

 Dynamic loading of images in a static website using vanilla JS and HTML.

+The script works by initially loading a specified number of images or resources in response to user actions, such as clicking on navigation buttons.
+This method reduces the initial load time and bandwidth usage by avoiding the loading of all images at once.

+For demonstration purposes, the current implementation utilizes buttons to trigger the loading of images.
+Users can click these buttons to load images from specified directories and formats, simulating a dynamic content loading experience on a static page.
+Each button fetches a new set of images, allowing for a customizable and flexible way to showcase content.

 You can see a demo [here](https://oldcore.neocities.org/giftshop)

 Beware, this script makes a lot of requests, do not